 Having a policy in place will let your employees know what they need to do and how to do it, but providing them with the right tools will also reduce the risks of working remotely.
 Depending on your company and the role of your employees these tools may vary.
 The following are examples of some tools that we have seen referenced in Remote Working policies:

-Training and Best Practices
+4. Don’t Forget About Training and Best Practices

 Having a policy and supporting it with tools can get your employees so far, but educating and training them on best practices will help to explain and outline why they need to follow the policy and use the tools.
+You want your employees to care about cybersecurity.

 Remote working can be a great thing for your company and employees but there are risks.
 In order to ensure the security of your company, its data, and your employees you need to have a foundation laid.
 This foundation should include a remote working policy (supplemented by additional information security policies), tools to protect your employees and training to ensure they understand their responsibilities.